Projects

 2021 not in active development

-RStorage is an encrypted cloud file storage.
+An encrypted cloud file storage.

 The idea of RStorage is that you have one panel, which is like the "master".
 This is meant to be installed on a PC, but it can be installed on a server too (but that's not recommended).
 You also have (multiple) nodes, which is where the encrypted files will be stored.
 The files will be split up into parts and all parts will be spread over all nodes.
 The encryption key is stored with the panel and there is no way for the nodes to decrypt the parts.
 It uses "military grade" AES-256 encryption.